wdi-sg/car-share/README.md

 #### Deliverables
 - Rails CRUD app.
 At least one nested route: /spaces/:id/cars
-- Users can login.
+- When you create cars, associate them with a user and a space.
-- When you create cars, associate them with a user.
+- Users can login

 #### Further
 - Add bootstrap to your app